niktechnopro/gallery-test/README.md

 # gallery-test
-# the goal was to practice with jQuery
+# the goal of this project was to practice using jQuery
-# The creator of this project is Rachel Poulos @rfpoulos
+# Rachel Poulos @rfpoulos is the creator of original project in JS